Michael Ross

 Other Instructors: Wayman, Clint

-International travel experience will provide opportunities to learn how historic estates, gardens, and arboreta reflect the climate, topography, history, philosophical social structure, art and politics at the time of their creation.
-Course will focus on observation of local plant material, study of different garden and landscape design styles, and will foster an appreciation of international cultures.
+Design thinking is a non-linear, iterative process used to challenge assumptions, redefine problems and create innovative solutions.
+Through the lens of design this international travel experience will provide opportunities to learn how historic and contemporary landscapes, estates, gardens, urban spaces, and arboreta reflect the climate, topography, and ecology of our world.
+As well as the historic, cultural, and scientific movements that informed their design at the time of their creation.
+The course will focus on observation and experience of different landscape design styles, gardens, local plant material, and will foster an appreciation of international cultures.
+This course is suitable for any major and individual students will reflect on how their experience can inform their future career.
+This course uses experiential learning practices focused on immersive experiences.
 Satisfies General Education Requirement through the 2021-2022 academic catalog: (CC) (WC)

 Repeatability: May be repeated.
 Maximum 6 hours.